Home Improvement

 Most interlocking stone driveways are simple to maintain if you know what you’re doing.

 Who needs weeds sprouting up and ruining the great aesthetics of your space?
-The answer is, “no one!”
+The answer is, “No one!”

 Here, we will be examining steps to take in maintaining your interlocked driveway or walkway but before that, here are a few things you should note:

-• When fixing the interlocks, minimal space should be kept between them so as to avoid washing away of the sand.
+• When fixing the interlocks, minimal space should be kept between them so as to avoid washing away the sand.

 • Not performing maintenance of your stone pavers can also lead to accidents, caused by unstable or uneven stones.